dustinpfister/prototype_workshops/README.md

 * the player starts out being someone that writes low rank content
 * as the player progresses they unlock the ability to write better content.
 * plays just like a typical idle game

+x.x.x - workspaces

+* a workshop can provide something called a workspace that is a special full stack application that is used for development of content.
+For example the blog workshop can provide a workspace that is a text editor.
+Changes made in the workspace can be posted to a back end and then saved to a source folder.